Want to see more information for 2024? Head to the Humanities on the Hill event website.

 At the end of the meeting, be sure to thank your legislator/staff for their time.
 Review your talking points and reiterate the items that you plan to follow up on after your meeting.

 Share news about your meetings.
-After your meeting, please tell us how it went using the 2022 Congressional Contact Report, and join us for our virtual debriefing on Monday, March 14 from 4:00 pm to 6:30 pm EST.
+After your meeting, please tell us how it went using the 2024 Congressional Contact Report, and join us for our debriefing, which will be held virtually after Humanities on the Hill.

 Questions?
 Let us know by emailing us at email@example.com.